 Why not wholesale?

-If you’re a creative type, then wholesale can get rather boring.
+If you’re a creative type, then wholesale can get rather dull.

-A large portion of your time will be spent managing logistics: getting products to a certain location, managing the manufacturing process as well as maintaining and tracking inventory.
+A large portion of your time will be spent managing logistics: getting products to a specific location, managing the manufacturing process as well as maintaining and tracking inventory.

 You will have to spend time vetting potential clients, including their creditworthiness to ensure you aren’t transacting business with shady characters.